ivadomed/model-spinal-rootlets/README.md

 - Run training
 - Run inference

+In the next section all the instruction to reproduce the label file used in the final dataset will be described.
+Hoever label file are also available here (give to dataset with root_label)

 #### a) Reproduce D1a, M1a and D1b, M1b
 Clone the original dataset D0a
 ```